libp2p/specs/relay/DCUtR.md

 connection.
 Unfortunately, they are expensive to scale and maintain if they have to carry all the NATed node traffic in the network.

 It is often possible for two peers behind NAT to communicate directly by utilizing a technique called _hole punching_[1].
 The technique relies on the two peers synchronizing and simultaneously opening connections to each other to their predicted external address.
-It works well for UDP, with an estimated 80% success rate, and reasonably well for TCP, with an estimated 60% success rate.
+It works well for UDP, and reasonably well for TCP.

 The problem in hole punching, apart from not working all the time, is the need for rendezvous and synchronization.
 This is usually